 CloudMigrator Quick Start Guide

-The following instructions are designed to assist you in migrating files from Box.com.
+The following instructions are designed to assist you in migrating mail from Exchange 2000/2003 SP1+.

 Setting up Application Impersonation

 First login to the Office 365 Exchange Admin Portal.
 Go to 'permissions' on the left hand side bar and click the + symbol in order to add a new role group.
 Enter 'CloudMigratorImpersonation' in both the Name and Description fields.

 Next, click the + symbol under 'Roles', select ApplicationImpersonation, click 'add' and the click 'OK'.